kmdavis/myrrhina/Home.md

 ![Myrrhina from Orbit](assets/img/myrrhina-orbit.gif)
 ### This is Myrrhina

-Myrrhina is a world which has just been discovered by your civilization, and colonization has only just begun.
-A new Adventurer's Guild has been chartered to explore the unknown wilderness surrounding the new colony, and you are a recruit of that Guild.
+Myrrhina is a world which has just been discovered by Xuartlek, the High City, and colonization has only just begun.
+A new Adventurer's Guild has been chartered by the Ministry of Colonial Affairs to explore the unknown wilderness surrounding the new colony, and you are a recruit of that Guild.

 Where will you go?
 What will you find?
 Who will you meet?
 How will you prevail?